Top Things to Do in Majuli

 Majuli Island

-The Majuli Island is a unique geographical occurrence and a mid-river deltaic island in Assam.
-While the island had a total area of around 880 square kilometers at the beginning of the twentieth century, it has shrunk over time and now the area is around 514 square kilometers.
+Majuli Island is a unique geographical occurrence and a mid-river deltaic island in Assam.
+While the island had a total area of around 880 square kilometres at the beginning of the twentieth century, it has shrunk over time, and now the area is around 514 square kilometres.
 The river island was formed due to several changes in courses by the River Brahmaputra and its tributaries.
 There are many islets around the island called Chaporis.

 History